jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 We could have simplified this step by using a wild-card (e.g. `rm -i *.txt`).

 #### Task U21.1 [U21.1]
-Remove the last file in the Temp directory (â€˜ragsâ€™) and then remove the two empty directories (Temp 2 & Temp3).
+Remove the last file in the Temp directory ('rags') and then remove the two empty directories (Temp 2 & Temp3).

 [rm]: http://en.wikipedia.org/wiki/Rm_(Unix)